enino84/enino84.github.io/index.md

 ✔️ <a href="ENDJ - CV - ElíasN - Academic.pdf" target="_blank">CV Elías D. Nino-Ruiz</a> (Updated on February 08, 2023).

+# Free online courses and educational content

+📒 Data Assimilation (Graduate Course) - This online course on Data Assimilation has been designed to provide a comprehensive understanding of essential concepts and methods.
+The course is free and includes detailed notes and practical Python programs to help learners gain practical experience in implementing Data Assimilation methods in real-world scenarios.
+It is suitable for both beginners and those seeking to expand their knowledge in the field.

 # Professional Networks

 <img alt="ORCID logo" src="https://info.orcid.org/wp-content/uploads/2019/11/orcid_24x24.png" width="24" height="24" /><a href="https://orcid.org/0000-0001-7784-8163" target="_blank">